tosofto/CuculiTask/README.md

 This problem can be solved with recursive function.

-Recursive function have to stop if it reaches to the last stone.
+Recursive function has to stop if it reaches to the last stone.

 If not, it starts to follow the logic.